BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Each time Goroth slays a Good Hero, his Might is restored to its starting value.

-**PARTICIPANTS**

-**Good:** Forlong the Fat; Duinhir; Ingold, Warden of the Rammas Echor; Déorwine, Chief of the King's Knights; 12 Axemen of Lossarnach; 12 Blackroot Vale Archers; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear & shield, 4 with bow.

-**Evil:** Goroth, Captain of the Morannon; Morannon Orc Captain with shield; War Mûmak of Harad with 12 Haradrim Warriors: 6 with bow, 6 with spear; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear.

 ![](../media/scenarios/gondor_at_war/defend_the_gate.jpg)

 ---

 ## THE DOCKS OF HARLOND

+**PARTICIPANTS**

+**Good:** Aragorn - Strider with Andúril, Flame of the West; Legolas Greenleaf; Gimli, son of Glóin; The King of the Dead; 20 Warriors of the Dead; 6 Riders of the Dead.

+**Evil:** Guritz, Master of the Reserves; 3 Morannon Orc Captains with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear.

 **LAYOUT**